 Following the successful adoption of the whistleblower directive, the European Commission should assess the possibility for EU legislation to prevent strategic litigation (aka SLAPP suits) that seek to undermine the role of the press or to limit freedom of expression.

-4. Adopt a coherent media freedom, independence and pluralism strategy for the next term
+4. Apoint a specific Commission Vice-President on media freedom, independence and pluralism

 Currently the European Commission’s work on press freedom is split across many different areas, which means that important issues are inevitably falling through the cracks.
 Press Freedom should be a priority for the next European Commission, with a coherent Media Freedom and Independence Strategy for 2019-2024.
 The European Parliament should likewise ensure that it has a coherent strategy, led by one Parliament committee to reduce fragmentation.